 Indeed, the current deal is really interesting because and has no annual fee for the first year (then you cancel it in 11 months), as is often the case with the very best travel hacking offers.
 Those are the best times to get the cards, that way you get the signup bonus for free… it literally gives you an extra $120 of free travel.

 Most of the time, the best credit card offers, the ones that give you the highest amount of free travel, involve complicated Points or Miles that are a bit harder to understand, especially if you’re just getting started in the world of travel hacking.

 That’s not the case today, because if you want, your signup bonus can be really easy to use and very flexible.
 That’s the second half of this great offer, the 25,000 Avion Points for free as a signup bonus.
-No minimum spend, no annual fee: just a $250 travel credit (or Points that can be redeemed for even more value).
-The regular offer is usually 15,000 Points, so again, that’s an extra $100 (minimum) in free travel, until the end of May.
+In fact it is 15,000 Points with no minimum spend, and an extra 10,000 on top if you spend $1,000 in the first 3 months.
+And no annual fee: just a $250 travel credit (or Points that can be redeemed for even more value).
+The regular offer is usually 15,000 Points, so again, that’s an extra $100 (minimum) in free travel, until the end of this special offer.

 With those perks and the fact that the card is free, there is no reason not to get this card if you fit the criteria to be doing some travel hacking, as outlined in the aforementioned articles about the important credit card rules and the intro to travel hacking.
 This offer is very tough to beat, we both ordered this card ourselves!
 But just a reminder before you order it, it’s important to read the section about one particularity of this offer.

 How To Redeem For Free Travel